PartCo: Part-Level Correspondence Priors Enhance Category Discovery: Additional Quantitative Results

+\textbf{Comparison between PartCo's labels and annotated part labels.} To verify the effectiveness and quality of our part-level correspondence labels, we compare our constructed CUB's part correspondence labels (before downsample) against the manually annotated parts provided by CUB dataset and report the results in Tab.~\ref{tab:cubgt}.
+For each visible ground-truth part, we check whether the assigned part labels match the corresponding CUB part through the Hungarian matching algorithm.
+The results show that our 1\textsuperscript{st} and 2\textsuperscript{nd} order part-level correspondence labels achieve overall accuracies of 80.8\% and 77.5\%, respectively, with especially strong alignment on key semantic parts such as \emph{back, beak, belly, leg, wing, and tail}.
+Moreover, the significant performance gains reported in the main paper (Tab.~\ref{tab:ssb} and Tab.~\ref{tab:generic}) suggest that the part-level correspondence labels are of sufficiently high quality to provide a reliable supervisory signal for our part-level correspondence learning framework.

+\textbf{Why further expanding PartCo's order levels hurts category discovery.} In the main paper, we show that first-order part labels and second-order part labels yield the best gains on fine-grained and coarse-grained datasets respectively (see Fig.~\ref{fig:1st_vs_2nd}).
+In this section, we ask whether pushing to even higher orders continues to help.
+To examine this, we extend PartCo to 3\textsuperscript{rd} order part-level correspondences by mirroring our second-order construction: we apply an additional PCA on the fine-grained features within each second-order cluster to obtain finer partitions.
+As visualized for CUB in Fig.~\ref{fig:3rdorder}, this produces over-fragmentation: the same semantic part (\eg, a bird’s head or wing) is split across several distinct labels, yielding redundant, noisy correspondences that are less semantically meaningful and harder to transfer.

+We further quantitatively examine this in Tab.~\ref{tab:3rdordeer_exp}, by utilizing 3\textsuperscript{rd} order labels in our framework for CUB and ImageNet100 datasets; performance consistently drops.
+With a fixed token budget in the transformer (\eg, 196 patch tokens), the over-clustered supervision spreads attention too thin, impeding effective part-level correspondence learning compared to our current design.
+Taken together, these results suggest a practical principle: 1\textsuperscript{st} order and 2\textsuperscript{nd} order correspondences strike the right balance, capturing part identity for both fine-grained and generic settings, whereas higher orders over-cluster and lead to ineffective part correspondence learning.

-In this work, we use PCA + DINOv2~\citep{oquab2023dinov2} features for the following reasons: \textbf{(1) Generalization.} PCA with DINOv2 offers excellent off-the-shelf generalization for generating part-level correspondences without the need for additional tuning or adaptation.
-According to~\citet{zhang2023tale}, DINOv2 outperforms other foundation models like DINO and Stable Diffusion (SD) models, and is only slightly less effective than combining DINOv2 + SD. \textbf{(2) Efficiency.} Incorporating SD-based features, or a combination of SD and DINO-based models, significantly increases computational costs and memory usage~\citep{zhang2023tale}.
+\textbf{Comparison of different approaches for part-level label construction.} In this work, we use PCA + DINOv2~\cite{oquab2023dinov2} features for the following reasons: \textbf{(1) Generalization.} PCA with DINOv2 offers excellent off-the-shelf generalization for generating part-level correspondences without the need for additional tuning or adaptation.
+According to~\cite{zhang2023tale}, DINOv2 outperforms other foundation models like DINO and Stable Diffusion (SD) models, and is only slightly less effective than combining DINOv2 + SD. \textbf{(2) Efficiency.} Incorporating SD-based features, or a combination of SD and DINO-based models, significantly increases computational costs and memory usage~\cite{zhang2023tale}.
 This makes the part-label construction process inefficient.
 By using DINOv2 solely, our approach remains both computationally and model-efficient.